 Note

-129,500
+Fair value of consideration 129,500

-(i) 43,161
+Effective settlement of pre-existing relationships upon consolidation (i) 43,161

-.,
+Recognized amounts of identifiable assets acquired and liabilities

+assumed

-1,237
+Cash 1,237

-(ii) 281,437
+Property and equipment (ii) 281,437

-(iii) 59,500
+Identifiable intangible assets (iii) 59,500

-25,363
+Other assets 25,363

-(131,114)
+Accounts payable (131,114)

-(12,097)

-(68,584)
+Obligations under capital leases, current (12,097)

+Obligations under capital leases, non-current (68,584)

-(21,143)
+Deferred tax liabilities (21,143)

-(8,361)
+Other liabilities (8,361)

-126,238
+Total identifiable net assets 126,238

-(iv) 46,423
+Goodwill (iv) 46,423

-(i) (ii) (iii)

 Note (i): Prior to the acquisition of WTENG, in February and May 2016, the Company lent short-term loans of RMB42,000 to WTENG.
 The loans bear an interest rate of 10% per annum and mature in September 2016.
 No gain or loss was recognized from the effective settlement of such pre-existing relationship between the Company and WTENG.
-At the acquisition date, the amount due from WTENG of RMB 43,161, including interest receivable of RMB1,161, is eliminated upon consolidation.

-Note (ii): Property and equipment acquired included properties and equipment acquired under capital lease of RMB102,785, data center equipment of RMB19,895, leasehold improvement of RMB132,462 and construction in progress of RMB26,295.
+At the acquisition date, the amount due from WTENG of RMB 43.161, including interest receivable of RMB1.161, is eliminated upon consolidation.
+Note (ii): Property and equipment acquired included properties and equipment acquired under capital lease of RMB102,785, data center equipment of RMB19,895, leasehold improvement of RMB19,462 and construction in progress of RMB26,295.
 Note (iii): Identifiable intangible assets acquired consisted of customer relationships of RMB59,500 with an estimated useful life of 7 to 8 years.
 Note (iv): Goodwill represents the excess of the purchase price over the fair value of the net tangible and intangible assets acquired in the acquisition of WTENG.
 Goodwill is assigned to the design, build-out and operation of data centers reporting unit.
 The goodwill is not deductible for tax purposes.